WHAT WE DO AND WHY WE DO IT

 Trilion Quality Systems develops precision 3D optical measurement and inspection testing devices.
 Our 3D Digital Image Correlation (3D DIC) and photogrammetry instruments measure material properties, structural response, and product quality in automotive, aerospace, biomechanics, microelectronics, civil structures and defense fields.
 Data produced with our systems are used for full-field measurement of 3D deformation and strain, to validate finite element models, illustrate material modes of failure or improve product quality.

-Trilion engineers are passionate about solving problems and making advancements using 3D DIC due to our vast experience stemming from a wide array of industries such as; material testing, academia, automotive, aerospace, oil & gas, telecommunications & die making.
+Trilion engineers are passionate about solving problems and making advancements using 3D DIC due to our vast experience stemming from a wide array of industries such as material testing, academia, automotive, aerospace, oil & gas, telecommunications & die making.
 Together we have (over 150 years of combined experience) OR (we each have an average of over 10 years) in these and many other industries.
-We are happy to share our knowledge to support our customers with research and testing that ultimately leads to improving industry by saving time, money and countless other resources.
+We are happy to share our knowledge to support our customers with research and testing that ultimately leads to improving the industry by saving time, money and countless other resources.

 We pride ourselves on maintaining personal working relationships with our customers and their teams while having access to a worldwide network of knowledge that comes with being a GOM Certified Partner.